Pet Trusts: the Newest Trend in Estate Planning

 An inter-vivos trust is a trust made during the settlor’s lifetime, if the owner of the animal becomes incapable of caring for an animal.
 A testamentary trust is a trust which arises upon the death of the testator and specified in the will.
 It is funded under the will.

 Tennessee law provides that a trust may be created to provide for the care of an animal alive during the settlor’s lifetime.
 While most states provide that pet trusts terminate upon the death of the animal or within 21 years, whichever comes first, T.C.A. § 35-15-408 explicitly states that a pet trust terminates upon the death of the animal or, if the trust was created to provide for the care of more than one animal alive during the settlor’s lifetime, upon the death of the last surviving animal.
 Moreover, the statute provides that the trust can last up to 90 years.

 While pet trusts are legally enforceable, animals do not have the ability to speak up or ‘complain’ that they are not being cared for according to the trust, or that they are not getting the benefits of the funds.
 As such, it is recommended that you make a pet trust as specific as possible.
 For example, list out the specific brand of dog food your dog likes, and write in scheduled vet visits for various times of the year.

 Estate Planning to Meet the Diverse Needs of Our Clients

-If you have questions about estate planning or need to have estate planning documents drafted, contact an experienced Nashville estate planning attorney at Calhoun Law, PLC to ensure that your unique estate planning needs are met.
-Contact us for a free consultation to speak directly with our attorneys.
+If you have questions about estate planning or need to have estate planning documents drafted, contact an experienced Nashville estate planning lawyer at Calhoun Law, PLC to ensure that your unique estate planning needs are met.
+Contact us for a free consultation to speak directly with our lawyers.